vuejs/vue-loader/docs/en/options.md

 - type: `boolean`
 - default: `true`
+- In v12.x or below, default value is `false`

   Whether to emit esModule compatible code.
 By default vue-loader will emit default export in commonjs format like `module.exports = ....`.
 When `esModule` is set to true, default export will be transpiled into `exports.__esModule = true; exports = ...`.
 Useful for interoperating with transpiler other than Babel, like TypeScript.